nixworks/public/news/2018/01/26/cape-town-announces-that-they-will-reach-their-zero-day-when-they-run-out-of-all-available-water-reserves-on-april-12-2018.md

 ### [2018-01-26](/news/2018/01/26/index.md)

+##### Cape Town water crisis
 # Cape Town announces that they will reach their "zero day", when they run out of all available water reserves, on April 12, 2018.

-Cape Town water crisis: Residents will be banned from using more than 50 litres of water a day from next month.
+Residents will be banned from using more than 50 litres of water a day from next month.

 ### Sources: